badda71/vice3ds/README.md

 ![Screenshots](https://gbatemp.net/attachments/2-png.195186/ "vice3DS Screenshots")

 # vice3ds
-This is a port of the VICE C64 (x64) emulator v3.3 to Nintendo 3DS.
+This is a port of the VICE C64 (x64) emulator v3.3 to Nintendo 3DS with **a lot** of 3DS-specific goodies and added functionality.
 VICE - the Versatile Commodore Emulator - http://vice-emu.sourceforge.net/

 ## Installation
 Install .cia file with FBI - or - copy .3dsx file to /3ds/vice3DS-C64 directory on your SD card and launch in HBL - or - launch .3ds file from flashcard.